 Active Investing: If you’re actively investing, you’re usually trying to beat the market with your trades.
 You’ll usually go through a brokerage/trading platform, where you’ll have an investment account and make regular trades yourself.
 This requires a ton of research and work.

-That’s a whole lot of time and effort to spend, and can significantly raise the barrier of entry if you’re feeling unsure to begin with.
-In fact, Buffett himself said that he discourages practically everyone from picking individual stocks: “The goal of the non-professional should not be to pick winners—neither he nor his ‘helpers’ can do that — but should rather be to own a cross-section of businesses that in aggregate are bound to do well.”
-The other option would be to use an automated investing service, which we’ll get to in a minute.
+A word of warning: Warren Buffett himself said that he discourages practically everyone from picking individual stocks: “The goal of the non-professional should not be to pick winners—neither he nor his ‘helpers’ can do that — but should rather be to own a cross-section of businesses that in aggregate are bound to do well.”

 No matter what you choose to do, you’re going to need a broker or an investment platform to make the trade.
-There are certain things to keep in mind while choosing the right investment platform, including:
+There are certain things to keep in mind while choosing the right investment platform.
+Here are your options.

 If you’re new to the whole stocks game and the idea of single-handedly picking stocks makes you break out in anxiety sweats immediately, there’s always the robo advisor choice.
 Robo advisors are basically automated investment services that will do the job of wealth managers or investment advisors by using sophisticated algorithms to help you pick stocks and create a portfolio based on your financial goals and your risk tolerance.
 This is called passive investing, and is usually advisable for most of us just getting started in the investment game.